 GIH Announces New Board Members

-WASHINGTON, DC -- Grantmakers In Health (GIH) is pleased to announce that Michelle A. Larkin and Elizabeth Ripley have been elected to its board of directors.
-Their three-year terms begin in March 2017.
+WASHINGTON, DC -- Grantmakers In Health (GIH) is pleased to announce that Gil Alvarado, Andrea Cole, Laura Gerald, Gary Nelson, Brenda Solórzano, and Winston Wong have been elected to its board of directors.
+Their three-year terms begin in March 2019.